msasinowski/react-native-expo-braintree/INTEGRATION_3.X_REACT_NATIVE_CLI.md

     _ application: UIApplication,
     didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]? = nil
   ) -> Bool {
-    //  ADD THIS ONE TO INTEGRATE
-    BraintreeConfig.configure()
-    //  ADD THIS ONE TO INTEGRATE
     let delegate = ReactNativeDelegate()
     let factory = RCTReactNativeFactory(delegate: delegate)
     delegate.dependencyProvider = RCTAppDependencyProvider()